srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_cots/source/index.rst

 	 nr 4601  n/a   0    0      0    0    0   0% |   n/a    n/a    0    0      0    0    0   0%    0.0
 	lte   46   13   0    0      0    0    0   0% |   n/a    6.2    0    0      0    0    0   0%    0.0

-The UE is now connected to the network. and should now automatically connect to this network each time it is powered on.
-You should keep the UE in aeroplane mode until you want to connect it to the network.
+The UE is now connected to the network and should now automatically connect to this network each time it is powered on.
 The UE should now also have access to the internet - as if connected to a commercial 5G network.

 Troubleshooting
 ***************

 - Some UEs have issues detecting networks operating on a test PLMN such as 00101.
 Using the MCC of your local country can increase the chance to find the network.
-Even better results are achieved by using an existing PLMN from another commercial network.
+When using a shielded environment, better results may be seen when using the PLMN of a local commercial network.

 .. warning::
-   These should be done with the UE in a shielded environment, so not to interfere with commercial networks.
+   To avoid causing interference to local commercial networks, carry out tests using a shielded environment.